peerigon/phridge/README.md

 ### Returning results

 The given function can run sync and async.
-However, the `run()` method itself will always run async as it needs to wait for the http response.
+However, the `run()` method itself will always run async as it needs to wait for the process to respond.

 **Sync**